EU agency: AstraZeneca vaccine safe, will add clot warning

 She also said experts found “no evidence of a quality or a batch issue” linked to any particular manufacturing site.

+Ann Taylor, AstraZeneca's chief medical officer, welcomed the EMA's findings and added: "We trust that, after the regulators’ careful decisions, vaccinations can once again resume across Europe.”

-The World Health Organization and AstraZeneca itself previously said they saw no evidence the vaccine was to blame for the clots.
+The World Health Organization previously said it saw no evidence the vaccine was to blame for the clots.
+AstraZeneca's vaccine is central to COVAX, the U.N.-backed project to supply COVID-19 shots to poorer countries around the world.

 AstraZeneca is expected to apply in the coming weeks for U.S. authorization for its vaccine.
 The U.S. now relies on vaccines from Pfizer, Moderna and Johnson & Johnson.